dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 rediscovered, as they are pieces of universal truths.
 What has begun and what was set in motion cannot be stopped, nor should it be.

-> Thoughts belong to those who think them.
->
-> Words belong to those who write them.
->
-> Languages belong to those who speak them.
->
-> Ideas belong to those who imagine them.

 #&#x300C;&#x25CA;&#x203D;&#x03BB;&#x2207;&#x03A6;&#x300D;
+{:center}

+Thoughts belong to those who think them.
+{:center}

+Words belong to those who write them.
+{:center}

+Languages belong to those who speak them.
+{:center}

+Ideas belong to those who imagine them.
 {:center}